Symmetries in Linear Programming for Information Inequalities: Symmetries

 Similarly, we say that an element $f$ of the dual space (a linear form on $E$) is invarinat for $\sigma$ if $f\cdot h=f\cdot(\sigma^{-1}\cdot h)$ for all $h$.

 \end{definition}

 \begin{lem} Let $E$ be convex and symmetric for a group $G$ and suppose we want to optimize a scalar product $f\cdot h$ with $h\in E$ and that $f$ is invariable under $G$.
-Then we can restrain this problem on a subset of $E$ of lower dimension: $\max f \cdot h$ over $E$ is equal to the maximum of this linear form on the subset of $E$ that respects the symmetries, namely
+Then we can restrain this problem on a subset of $E$ which may have lower dimension: $\max f \cdot h$ over $E$ is equal to the maximum of this linear form on the subset of $E$ that respects the symmetries, namely

 \end{lem} \begin{proof} If a point $h'\in E$ is an optimal solution and $f\cdot h'=a$, then the same optimal value is achieved on every element in $h'^G$ (the orbit of $h'$ under actions by elements of $G$), because $f$ is invariant under $G$.
 All this orbit belongs to $E$ since $E$ is symmetric for $G$.
 By convexity of $E$, the symmetric vector $h = \frac1{|G|}\sum_{\sigma\in G}\sigma\cdot h'$ belongs to $E$, and $f\cdot h = \frac1{|G|}f\cdot\sum_{\sigma\in G}\sigma\cdot h' = a$.
 Thus, the optimal value is attained on a symmetric vector. \end{proof} \begin{rem} Note that even if $E$ is not symmetric for $G$, if there exists a symmetric (for $G$) subset of $E$ that contains an optimal (for $f$) vector, then we can still use these symmetries ($G$) on $E$ without needing to explicitly express that subset. \end{rem}